Filter by Category

 This course is designed to assist students in the safety and basic use of handguns.
 Students will be trained in the selection, care, handling and storage of firearms.
 Safety, defensive procedures and the legal aspects of the use of handguns in self-defense in the state of Wyoming will also be presented.
 Double-action, center fire handguns are provided.
 Cost includes handgun use, targets and handout materials.
 Students will be required to provide their own ammunition (estimated cost is $100).
-Information on what ammunition to purchase will be discussed at the first class.
-Attendance is mandatory.
+Information on what ammunition to purchase will be discussed in the first class.
+Attendance is mandatory on all class days.
+Students missing class days will be unable to continue with the course and will not receive a refund due to lack of attendance or outside the published course refund policy.
 Cosponsored by LCCC and the Sheriff's Department, the class will be held at the Laramie County Sheriff's Department, 1910 Pioneer Ave.
 No firearms shall be brought to the course.
 In order to participate in this course, class participants must pass a criminal background check run by the Sheriff's Department prior to the start of the course.
 Students must be a legal resident of the United States and 21 years of age or older.
-NO MAIL IN PRE-REGISTRATIONS WILL BE ACCEPTED FOR THIS CLASS.

-The driver's education course is a program consisting of 30 classroom hours, a combination of in-car instruction and simulator driving experience (outside of classroom hours) and six hours of observation as set forth by the Wyoming State Department of Education.
+The driver's education course is a program consisting of 30 classroom hours, six hours of in-car instruction (outside of classroom hours) and six hours of observation as set forth by the Wyoming State Department of Education.
 The course meets the basic requirements of the Wyoming Department of Transportation.
-REQUIREMENTS: (1) one parent must attend the first hour of the first class (for those students under 18), (2) student must have their driving permit prior to registration, (3) student must provide their own licensed and insured vehicle for the one-on-one driving portion of the class and (4) attendance is required at each class for the certificate to be issued.
-Students who do not successfully complete the course may be eligible for additional instructional time for a fee.
+REQUIREMENTS: (1) one parent must attend the first ½ hour to hour of the first class (for those students under 18); (2) student must have their driving permit prior to registration; (3) student must provide their own licensed and insured vehicle for the one-on-one driving portion of the class, and; (4) attendance is required at each class for the certificate to be issued.
+It is highly encouraged for students to have at least 10 hours of driving experience before class starts.
+There is optional simulator time available for interested registered driver’s education students.
+Contact the Life Enrichment office for more details and to sign up for available slots.
+Students who do not successfully complete the course may be eligible for additional instruction time for a fee.
 For more information on this program, please see our website at lccc.wy.edu/lifeEnrichment.

 with Michael Hays